twisst/Music-for-Raspberry-Pi-Pico/README.md

-# Songs for playing on Raspberry Pi Pico
+# Music for Raspberry Pi Pico

 41 different songs to play with a buzzer connected to a Raspberry Pi Pico.